kovidgoyal/calibre/src/calibre/manual/creating_plugins.rst

 -------------------------

 This plugin will be spread over a few files (to keep the code clean).
-It will show you how to get resources (images or data files) from the plugin zip file, how to create elements in the |app| user interface and how to access and query the books database in |app|.
+It will show you how to get resources (images or data files) from the plugin zip file, allow users to configure your plugin, how to create elements in the |app| user interface and how to access and query the books database in |app|.

 You can download this plugin from `interface_demo_plugin.zip <http://calibre-ebook.com/downloads/interface_demo_plugin.zip>`_